crossbario/autobahn-python/examples/twisted/wamp/pubsub/retained/README.md

-This shows how to use "retained" events.
+This shows how to use "retained" events as well as "event history".

-The "backend.py" will publish to 'event.foo' with "retain=True" option
+The "backend.py" does some publishing to two different topics:
-turned on.
-This will cause the router to remember the event.
+"com.example.history" and "com.example.no_history_here".
+The former
+has event-history enabled (see the example router's config in the "crossbardemo" realm).

-Now, when "frontend.py" attaches and subscribes to 'event.foo' with "get_retained=True" option turned on, it will get the retained event (even if the publisher session has already disconnected).
+When "frontend.py" attaches and subscribes to *either* of the two topics, it will immediately receive the latest event.

-Try:
+After that, the WAMP Meta API is used to retrieve the event-history from the "com.example.history" topic.

+Things to try:

  - run backend.py, then run frontend.py in a new shell

  - run backend.py, kill it, then run frontend.py

+ - with frontend.py running, kill and re-run backend.py several times

+ - ...then try starting frontend.py again (which will show more events in the history